natalieagus/50002/docs/Software/k_stackandprocedures.md

 The C-code above will compile, but when executed, unexpected behavior can happen: program crash (segmentation fault), random stuffs being printed, etc.

+{: .warning-title}
+> Why is Python considered "beginner friendly"
+>
-In C/C++, *life is harsh* and it is the responsibility of the programmer to ensure that mistakes like these do not happen.
+> With C/C++, *life is harsh* and it is the responsibility of the programmer to ensure that mistakes like these do not happen.
+>

-Java and Python will *babysit* and protect us from these mistakes, as there's language restriction that forbids constructs that could lead to dangling references (we are also given automatic storage management, and lots of things are taken care of -- garbage collection, variables allocation, etc).
+> Python on the other hand will *babysit* and protect us from these mistakes, as there's language restriction that forbids constructs that could lead to dangling references (we are also given automatic storage management, and lots of things are taken care of -- garbage collection, variables allocation, etc).